hapijs/good/API.md

 Optional properties controlled by the `options` argument into Good.

-- `headers` - the header object for the incomming request.
+- `headers` - the header object for the incoming request.
 - `requestPayload` - maps to `request.payload`.
 - `responsePayload` - maps to `request.response.source`.